-Council has created a project webpage on their website.
-This webpage provides background information on the project, relevant links and information on how the community has been and can get involved.
-The website is updated periodically during the project.
+Council created a project webpage on their website.
+This webpage provides background information on the project, relevant links, and during the preparation of this study, the website provided information on how the community could get involved.

 The Facebook post (15/11/2018) generated more than 100 comments, some of the key issues and concerns raised are summarised below.